 At Churchill, all your College charges are billed termly.
 They cover your rent (if you live on-site) and any additional charges we may need to make, such as meal purchases, printing, and electricity.

 Your rent includes central heating, internet access in your room, wireless internet around College, and use of catering services and other facilities (the gym, for example).
 Rents are determined annually, in agreement with student representatives.
-Each room is priced in one of nine bands and rents range from £96 to £175 a week.
-Rent is normally payable for just 30 weeks, which covers the Periods of Residence dates set by the College.
+Each room is banded and rents currently range from £118.00 to £207.50 a week.
+Rent is normally payable for just 30 weeks, which covers the periods of residence dates set by the College.

 Other College charges that are billed termly include:

-Every two weeks during term, you will be sent an email with a breakdown of the food and drink items you have purchased in College using your University card, so you can keep track of your spending.
+Every two weeks during term, you will be sent an email with a breakdown of the food and drink you have purchased in College using your university card, so you can keep track of your spending.

 The University has put together a useful guide to the estimated cost of living in Cambridge.